etijskens/et-micc2/tutorials/TutorialProject_et_dot_1.rst

     [INFO]           - /Users/etijskens/software/dev/workspace/Tutorials/ET-dot/et_dot/dotf.cpython-38-darwin.so

-If there are no syntax errors in the Fortran code, the binary extension module will build successfully, as above and be installed in a the package directory of our project :file:`ET-dot/et_dot`.
+The command produces a lot of output, which comes from CMake, f2py, thecompilation of the Fortran code, and the compilation of the wrappers of the fortran code, which are written in C.If there are no syntax errors in the Fortran code, the binary extension module will build successfully, as above and be installed in a the package directory of our project :file:`ET-dot/et_dot`.
 The full module name is :file:`dotf.cpython-38-darwin.so`.
-The extension is composed of: the kind of Python distribution (``cpython``), the MAJORminor version string of the Python version being used (``38`` as we are running Python 3.8.5), the OS on which we are working (``darwin``), and an extension indicating a shared library on this OS (``.so``).
+The extension is composed of: the kind of Python distribution (``cpython``), the MAJORminor version string of the Python version being used (``38`` as we are running Python 3.8.5), the OS on which we are working (``<module 'os' from '/Users/etijskens/.pyenv/versions/3.8.5/lib/python3.8/os.py'>``), and an extension indicating a shared library on this OS (``.so``).
 This file can be imported in a Python script, by using the filename without the extension, i.e. ``dotf``.
 As the module was built successfully, we can test it.
 Here is some test code.
 Enter it in file :file:`ET-dot/tests/test_f90_dotf.py`:

 .. code-block:: Python